Give us a call 800.783.8881

 But when a hurricane hits your home hard, you’ll be glad you were prepared.

-Most people think prepping a hurricane kit and knowing their evacuation route is all you need to be prepared for hurricane season, but that’s not quite it.
+Most people think prepping a hurricane kit and knowing their evacuation route is all you need to be prepared for hurricane season, but there’s a lot more to hurricane preparedness than that.
 The most important thing to keep in mind about preparing for hurricane season is that you can do it at any time, meaning don’t wait until the weatherman tells you to shelter in place.

 So even if you’re still reeling from last storm season, check out these tips on preparing for hurricane season.